reMarkable/gh-runner-regger/README.md

 The first argument can either point to a local `pem` file or any valid `vals` URL, see below for more info on `vals`.
 It should represent a private key for a GitHub App. app-id is the numeric ID of the GitHub App. `myOrg` is the name of the organization where the app is installed.

+Note that this approach can only be used to register org level runners, not repo level runners.

 ## See also